h-hiram/Task-Management-App/README.md

-## Project info
+## App info
-This is a simple task management system that uses typescript,javascript and a some css and html.
-The web app has tasks categorized in different groups;pending,completed,deffered and ongoing tasks.
-They also have a priority from low to high.
-It has notifications turned on once a times task has arrived and the countdown is available in hours.Enjoy the project by testing it yourself.
+This is a simple task management web application built using TypeScript, JavaScript, HTML, and CSS.
+Tasks are organized into different categories: Pending, Completed, Deferred, and Ongoing.
+Each task also has an assigned priority level, ranging from Low to High.

+Key Features:

+-Real-time notifications when a scheduled task is due.

+-Countdown timer available in hours for upcoming tasks.

+Feel free to explore and test the project yourself.
+Enjoy!
 ## How can I edit this code?
 You can directly download the zip here and find all codes and componenrs.